12 Totally Tropical Terrarium Plants for a Slice of Paradise

 So whilst this is my list of particularly tropical-looking plants, there’s actually a wide variety of options out there to explore.

-If you need any more help, be sure to check out our definitive guide to Closed Terrarium Plants blog post or list of Best Terrarium Plants for more information.
+If you need any more help, be sure to check out our definitive guide to sealed terrarium plants or our picks of the best terrarium plants.

 What’s your favorite tropical terrarium plant on this list?